Acadia University: History

-The two major Universities of the day in Nova Scotia were heavily controlled by denominational structures.
-King's College (University of King's College) was an Anglican school and Dalhousie University, which was originally non-denominational, had placed itself under the control and direction of the Church of Scotland.
-It was the failure of Dalhousie to appoint a prominent Baptist pastor and scholar, Edmund Crawley, to the Chair of Classics, as had been expected, that really thrust into the forefront of Baptist thinking the need for a college established and run by the Baptists.

 In 1838, the Nova Scotia Baptist Education Society founded Queen's College (named for Queen Victoria).
 The college began with 21 students in January 1839.
 The name "Queen's College" was denied to the Baptist school, so it was renamed "Acadia College" in 1841, in reference to the history of the area as an Acadian settlement.
 Acadia College awarded its first degrees in 1843 and became Acadia University in 1891, established by the Acadia University Act.

-The Granville Street Baptist Church (now First Baptist Church (Halifax)) was an instrumental and determining factor in the founding of the university.
-It has played a supporting role throughout its history, and shares much of the credit for its survival and development.
+The Granville Street Baptist Church (now First Baptist Church Halifax) has played a supporting role throughout its history.
 Many individuals who have made significant contributions to Acadia University, including the first president John Pryor, were members of the First Baptist Church Halifax congregation.
-Similarly, the adjacent Wolfville United Baptist Church plays a significant role in the life of the university.

-The original charter of the college stated:

-This was unique at the time, and a direct result of Baptists being denied entry into other schools that required religious tests of their students and staff.

 In 1851, the power of appointing governors was transferred from the Nova Scotia Baptist Education Society to the Baptist Convention of the Maritime Provinces.

-Charles Osborne Wickenden (architect) and J.C.
+Charles Osborne Wickenden, an architect, and J.C.
 Dumaresq designed the Central Building, Acadia College, 1878–79.

 Clara Belle Marshall, from Mount Hanley, Nova Scotia, became the first woman to graduate from Acadia University in 1879.

 In 1891, there were changes in the Act of Incorporation.

-Andrew R. Cobb designed several campus buildings including: Raynor Hall Residence, 1916; Horton House, designed by Cobb in the Georgian style, and built by James Reid of Yarmouth, Nova Scotia was opened in 1915 as Horton Academy.
+Andrew R. Cobb designed several campus buildings including: Raynor Hall Residence, 1916; and Horton House, designed by Cobb in the Georgian style, and built by James Reid of Yarmouth, Nova Scotia, which was opened in 1915 as Horton Academy.
 Today, Horton Hall is the home of the Department of Psychology and Research and Graduate Studies.
-Emmerson Hall, built in 1913, is particularly interesting for the variety of building stones used.
 In 1967 Emmerson Hall was converted to classrooms and offices for the School of Education.
 It is a registered Heritage Property.